 I tend to follow Apple Human Interface Guidelines in composing UI for iOS apps.
 When I see my client wants to add a control uncommon for iOS platform or apply a UI pattern, which is not fitting small iPhone screen, I let the client know about that and suggest an alternative solution according to Apple HIGs.

 Please note I’m not a designer.
-I can create simple interfaces using standard iOS controls, but I suggest you hire a professional designer to draw a great UI.
+I can create simple interfaces using standard iOS and Android controls, but I suggest you hire a professional designer to draw a great UI.

 In my spare time I like to help other iOS developers on Stack Overflow: